 Insanity is a legal defense.
 A defendant cannot be convicted of a crime if:

-- he or she was insane at the time the crime was committed.10
+- they were insane at the time the crime was committed.10

 In short, insanity means the defendant lacked criminal responsibility.